drvinceknight/SAS-R/Assessment/ClassTest/2014-2015/index.md

     divisors (excluding itself).
 For example \\(1,2,4,7\\) and \\(14\\) divide
     \\(28\\) and \\(28=1+2+4+7+14\\).

-    Write code that write to a csv file the first 10000 Natural numbers as well as a boolean variable indicating whether or not that number is perfect.
+    Write code that writes to a csv file the first 10000 Natural numbers as well as a boolean variable indicating whether or not that number is perfect.

     [25]